bergesinstitute/graf-method/book-2-unit-8.md

 6. You (formal, sing.) have nothing.
 7. You (formal, sing.) don't have anything.

-## 9. Escribir la respuesta utilizando yo también o yo tampoco
+## 9. Answer using yo también or yo tampoco

 1. Yo no tengo un perro azul.
 2. Pedro no come en su cama.